 Need a part?
 Need a tray full of parts?
 Just click Print.

-parts can be removed from the oven, ready to clean and use.
+Once the FDM process is complete, the parts can be removed from the oven, ready to clean and use.

 Thanks Bill, for an educational evening, and a great dinner!